nushackers/hnr-documentation/docs/developer-guide/index.md

 title: Developer Guide
 permalink: /developer-guide/
 has_children: true
+nav_order: 1
 ---

 # Developer Guide

-Get a better understanding of how the web application is structured and how to setup the project locally.
-{: .fs-6 .fw-300 }

-Before anything else, please setup Firebase and Discord so that there are no dependencies to previous versions of the web application.
+Before anything else, setup Firebase and Discord so that there are no dependencies to previous versions of the web application.

 ## Firebase Setup